Last updated: September 24, 2020

 Mittersill frequently made the pages of national newspapers in the 1960s by releasing photos of kids enjoying the slopes

 A new expansion plan was generated by Sno-Engineering in March 1967, building on the stage one chairlift expansion.
 In April 1968, Mittersill Ski Lift Corporation entered into a supplemental lease for an area known as the West Bowl.
 Under the agreement, Mittersill could cut trails to the east of the ski area, though the state retained the right to construct its own trails and lifts in the tract.
 As a result of the lease, the legendary Baron's Run was cut for the 1968-69 season, corresponding with the debut of the new 55 room hotel.
 Also in 1968, Mittersill lost its corner on the manmade snow market, as the state installed a $544,000 snowmaking system at Cannon.

-Paul Murray served as ski area manager during the late 1960s and early 1970s, followed by Colby Russell and Paul Valar.
+Paul Murray served as ski area manager during the late 1960s and early 1970s, followed by Stephen Glenn, Colby Russell, and Paul Valar.